maliciousgroup/GOADvSphere/README.md

 ### Todo

 - [x] Build the ```destroy.py``` script to cleanly tear down infrastructure
+- [x] Add ELK support for Ubuntu 22.04 instead of Ubuntu 18.04
 - [ ] Add logic to detect an available vmnic during vSphere vSwitch setup in ```build_templates/resources.tf``` file
 - [ ] Add option for user to select 'GOAD', 'NHA', or a custom build template during setup
 - [ ] Improve the current ansible scripts to fix some stability issues